Asplund-Samuelsson/furee/README.md

 ...which represents typical input for training a top model.

 The dummy _T<sub>m</sub>_ values are visualized in `data/dummy_ancestral_Tm_on_tree.pdf`.
+Unfortunately, it turned out that the dummy stability values generated were purely noise and could not be used for development of the top model.

-### Tree height values of ancestral sequences
+#### Better luck with tree height values

-The dummy stability values generated were purely noise and could not be used for development of the top model.
-Instead, the tree height (distance from the root) of each node (sequence) was used as detailed in these scripts:
+Instead of the failed stability values, the tree height (distance from the root) of each node (sequence) was used as detailed in these scripts:

 ```
 source/evaluate_top_model.sh